Cod3x-Labs/Cod3x-USD/audit/Cergyk_Cod3x-USD-audit.md

 + roi = int256(totalAssets) - int256(allocated)
 ```

+### Cod3x-Labs
+Acknowledged.
+If the issue is encountered, the team will deposit funds in the relic to undos

+### Cergyk
+Acknowledged.

 ## L-1 ScdxUsdVaultStrategy::_liquidateAllPositions relic #1 can be burnt when emergencyWithdraw is called

 ### Description